TalEliyahu/awesome-security-newsletters/README.md

 - Unsupervised Learning Community - https://danielmiessler.com/newsletter/ - Daniel spends 20+ hours a week consuming content, and every Monday morning he sends a summary of the most important stories - Daniel Miessler [(@DanielMiessler)](https://twitter.com/DanielMiessler)

-- This Week in 4n6 - https://thisweekin4n6.com/ - This Week in 4n6 is a collection of everything that happens on a weekly basis in the Digital Forensics and - Incident Response community - Phill Moore [(@phillmoore)](https://twitter.com/phillmoore).
+- This Week in 4n6 - https://thisweekin4n6.com/ - A collection of everything that happens on a weekly basis in the Digital Forensics and - Incident Response community - Phill Moore [(@phillmoore)](https://twitter.com/phillmoore).

 - SecPro - https://security.packt.com/ - Each SecPro issue is packed with analysis of trending threats and attacks, practical tutorials, hands-on labs, and actionable content.
 No spam.
 No jibber jabber - The SecPro [(@the_secpro)](https://twitter.com/the_secpro).